Shaarim24/Shaarim24/README.md

 ## 👨‍💻 About Me

-I'm a passionate **web developer** who loves turning ideas into clean, functional interfaces.
-I build everything from landing pages to interactive web apps — with a focus on **great user experience** and **clean code**.
+Frontend developer focused on building clean, responsive interfaces with attention to detail.
+Currently pursuing my diploma at Netaji Subhas University while working on real-world projects.

 - 🌱 Currently levelling up in **React** and modern frontend workflows
-- 🔭 Working on projects that challenge and grow my skills
+- 🔭 Building projects that challenge and grow my skills
 - 💬 Ask me about **HTML, CSS, JavaScript, or UI design**
-- 🤝 Open to **freelance work and collaborations**
+- 🤝 Open to **internships, freelance work and collaborations**
-- ⚡ Fun fact: I also dabble in **Lua scripting**
+- ⚡ Fun fact: I also dabble in **Lua scripting** and **C++ apps**

 ---